Link Search Menu Expand Document

 To update your controls use the Tailoring page.
 This will show all your controls used on the left and then all available controls on the right.
 Use the arrows to add or remove controls from the listing.
 When done click the Save button and all major controls on the left will be added and set to your system package as the tailored listing.

-If you wish to go back to the default RMF, FedRAMP or StateRAMPTM controls after setting up Tailoring, click the Reset button at the bottom of that page to remove the tailored control listing.
+If you wish to go back to the default framework listing of controls required after setting up Tailoring, click the Reset button at the bottom of that page to remove the tailored control listing.

 NOTE: OpenRMF® Professional applies tailoring, overlays, and generates compliance to the subcontrol level.
 So we use tailoring, overlays, and compliance at a level of AC-4(19) not just at the major control of AC-4.
 Keep this in mind as you determine your tailoring controls and overlays.